Bhagavad Gita Chapter 3 Verse 26 Meaning

 What is the main idea of Bhagavad Gita 3.26?

+The Gita addresses selfless action with characteristic directness here.
 Let no wise man unsettle the minds of ignorant people who are attached to action; he should engage them in all actions, himself fulfilling them with devotion.
-This verse emphasizes action with clarity and purpose.
+Within the broader arc of Chapter 3, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 3.26 in daily life?